 hero media

-Kiss the Brisbane of yesteryear goodbye as Howard Smith Wharves sends the city’s cool factor to soaring new heights.
+Wave the Brisbane of yesteryear goodbye as Howard Smith Wharves sends the city’s cool factor to soaring heights.

-Brisbane is unravelling from its nondescript cocoon into a vivacious social butterfly.
-Home to more than a fistful of the world’s best restaurants, euphoric waterfront bars and high-luxe accommodation offerings, the city is having a real moment.
-Nothing encompasses everything it’s destined to become more vividly than Howard Smith Wharves, located beneath Story Bridge and right on the Brisbane River.
-A beautifully planned portal into the city’s re-energised future, the entertainment precinct continues to be a one-stop shop for play-all-day fun.
+Brisbane has unravelled from its nondescript cocoon into a vivacious social butterfly.
+Home to more than a fistful of the world’s best restaurants, euphoric waterfront bars and high-luxe accommodation offerings, the city surprises me from every angle.
+Nothing encompasses everything it’s become more vividly than Howard Smith Wharves, located beneath Story Bridge on the Brisbane River.
+A beautifully planned entertainment precinct, it’s my good time go-to.
+Here’s how I guarantee play-all-day fun for my entire family.

 Top 3 reasons to visit Howard Smith Wharves

-From an idyllic riverfront setting to its surprising amount of communal spaces, Howard Smith Wharves offers something for every member of your clan.
+From its idyllic riverfront setting to the surprising number of communal spaces, Howard Smith Wharves thrills visitors of all ages – just ask my kids.

-Multiple grass patches at the New Farm end of Howard Smith Wharves blend interactive art installations with ample room for parents to stretch their kids’ legs.
-But best of all, they’re positioned to take in solid eyefuls of the Brown Snake as the Brooklyn-esque Story Bridge looms overhead.
-Plus, the Main Lawn is dotted with bean bags, picnic tables, live music and umbrellas on Saturday and Sunday from 3 pm to 6 pm, and you can order food to-go from the eateries.
-If it’s a gourmet picnic you’re famished for, they’ve got you sorted.
+Multiple grass patches at the New Farm end of Howard Smith Wharves blend interactive art installations with ample room to help stretch my kids’ legs out plenty fold.
+Best of all, they’re positioned to take in solid eyefuls of the Brown Snake (what we affectionately call the Brisbane River) as that Brooklyn-esque Story Bridge looms overhead.
+I love the Main Lawn in spring and summer when it’s dotted with picnic tables, live music and games every Friday, Saturday and Sunday from midday.
+Plus, you can order food to-go from Fellini’s Trattoria (more on all your food options below).
+If you’re visiting during the cooler months, pack a picnic rug because it’s still a fabulous time out.

 Howard Smith Wharves restaurants and bars

-Perched right up against the Brisbane River (except Gigi’s, which fronts directly onto the Main Lawn), each of Howard Smith Wharves’ dining and drinking venues offers a distinct taste of high-life revelry.
+Perched right up against the Brisbane River, each of Howard Smith Wharves’ dining and drinking hotspots offers a distinct dash of high-life revelry.

 Ciao Papi